apache/nuttx/configs/stm32f429i-disco/README.txt

   nxwm
   ----
     This is a special configuration setup for the NxWM window manager UnitTest.

+    NOTES:
-The NxWM window manager can be found here:
+    1. The NxWM window manager can be found here:

          nuttx-code/NxWidgets/nxwm

        The NxWM unit test can be found at:

          nuttx-code/NxWidgets/UnitTests/nxwm

        Documentation for installing the NxWM unit test can be found here:

          nuttx-code/NxWidgets/UnitTests/README.txt

-    Here is the quick summary of the build steps (Assuming that all of the required packages are available in a directory ~/nuttx-code):
+    2. Here is the quick summary of the build steps (Assuming that all of the required packages are available in a directory ~/nuttx-code):

        1. Install the nxwm configuration

           $ cd ~/nuttx-code/nuttx/tools
           $ ./configure.sh stm32f429i-disco/nxwm

        2. Make the build context (only)

           $ cd ..
           $ . ./setenv.sh
           $ make context
           ...

        3. Install the nxwm unit test

           $ cd ~/nuttx-code/NxWidgets
           $ tools/install.sh ~/nuttx-code/apps nxwm
           Creating symbolic link
         - To ~/nuttx-code/NxWidgets/UnitTests/nxwm
         - At ~/nuttx-code/apps/external

        4. Build the NxWidgets library

           $ cd ~/nuttx-code/NxWidgets/libnxwidgets
           $ make TOPDIR=~/nuttx-code/nuttx
          ...

        5. Build the NxWM library

           $ cd ~/nuttx-code/NxWidgets/nxwm
           $ make TOPDIR=~/nuttx-code/nuttx
           ...

        6. Built NuttX with the installed unit test as the application

           $ cd ~/nuttx-code/nuttx
           $ make

+    3. Performance is not so good in this example configuration because it uses the slower SPI interfaces.

     STATUS:
       17-01-08:  There are instabilities in this configuration that make it